Choang9/CausalVQA/CogVLM2/README.md

 ## Minimum configuration

-We used 1 NVIDIA A40 GPU with 45GB each to run this model.
+We used 1 NVIDIA A40 GPU with 45GB to run this model.